pcubillos/pyratbay/docs/api.rst

 .. py:function:: read_molecs(file)
 .. code-block:: pycon

-    Read a molecules file to extract their symbol, mass, and diameter.
+    Read a molecules file to extract their names, masses, and radii.
+    The output also includes the ions denoted by a '-' and '+' character appended at the end of the species names.

     Parameters
     ----------